 As corporate learners with limited time on their hands and an ever-increasing need to constantly update and re-skill themselves, employees look for the simplest, easiest and most engaging way to learn.
-Give them a user manual with pages and pages of descriptions or an email with verbose instructions and less than half of your employees would probably make the effort to just skim through the content.
+Give them a user manual with pages and pages of descriptions or an email with verbose instructions and less than half of your employees would probably make the effort to just skim through the content, making your entire instructional design process a time-consuming effort with no real outcome.

 Case in point, 33% of employees find corporate training to be uninspiring and also state it as one of the biggest hurdles to effective learning.